stegos/gmp-mpfr-sys/README.md

 features = ["mpfr"]
 ```

-Note that the the `mpc` feature will enable the `mpfr` feature, on
+Note that the the `mpc` feature depends on, and will enable, the
-which it depends.
+`mpfr` feature.

 ### Building on GNU/Linux